inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 Comparing Delay Reduction Techniques
 ++++++++++++++++++++++++++++++++++++

-We plot the mean end-to-end delay of the UDP packets for the three cases on the following chart; note that the configuration is indicated with line style, the traffic category with color:
+To analyze the comparable packet length resultsm, we plot the mean end-to-end delay of the UDP packets for the three cases on the following chart.
+Note that the configuration is indicated with line style, the traffic category with color:

 .. figure:: media/delay.png
    :align: center